StefanKubsch/AmigaCoding/README.md

 ﻿# AmigaCoding

-Coding for classic 68k Amigas in C99.
+Coding for classic 68k Amigas in C99 and Assembler

-I uploaded some examples for oldschool demo scene effects, written in C99, which should run on all classic Amigas (A500, A600, A1200 etc).
+I uploaded some examples for oldschool demo scene effects, written in C99 and Assembler, which should run on all classic Amigas (A500, A600, A1200 etc).

 Requierements: Amiga OS 3.0 and Kickstart 3.0.